the-crypt-keeper/can-ai-code/README.md

 ## Key Ideas

-* Interview questions written by humans
+* Interview questions written by humans, test taken by AI
 * Sandbox enviroment (Docker-based) for untrusted Python and NodeJS execution
+* Compare LLM models against each other
+* For a given LLM, compare prompting techniques and hyper-parameters

 ## Repository Structure